We’re now celebrating 25 years of growing great gardens!

 The daffodils have been done blooming, but we allow the green leaves to remain on the bulbs as long as possible to supply nutrients for next year growth.
 Now is a good time to divide spring flowering bulbs and apply bone meal.

-Tim is blowing the pollen off the screen porch while Lisa is re-potting the houseplants to get them back outside for the summer!
+Tim is rinsing the pollen off the screen porch while Lisa is re-potting the houseplants to get them back outside for the summer!